A0Gbadamosi2024/financial_app_qabot/README.md

 # Financial App QA assitant

-A Retrieval-Augmented Generation (RAG) application designed to assist in ansering user queries about Quickteller.
+A Retrieval-Augmented Generation (RAG) application designed to assist in answering user queries about Quickteller(a financial app).
 This project integrates AI-based techniques to assist in issue resolution.

 (record a screen cast then replace this with text with a !)[cloud-asset-service-categorizer](./setup-docs/cloud-asset-service-categorizer.gif)

-## Deployed version of app in Cloud

-You can access the deployed version of the app [here](place streamlit hosted app here ).

 ## Features